jon-harper/OmniBox-docs/docs/tour.md

 Links are provided to the respective git folder for each component type.

-## Icons
+!!! note

     Links to external sites are tagged with icons to identify purpose:

-- A :material-git: Git icon signals a link is to the OmniBox GitHub.
+    - A link with the :material-git: Git icon points to the OmniBox GitHub.
     - Sample links to shopping websites have a :material-cart: icon next to them.

 ## Overview